morganstanley/Crossroads/doc/test_case_f.md

 `--include`: Include internal resource application to be packaged.
-The --include command can be used multiple times especially in scenarios where the dependencies needed to run the framework plus the project files are found in two separate file locations. in this instance since python comes pre-installed on ubuntu, there is no need to include all the oython runtime configuration files as demonstrated on test_case_d.
+The --include command can be used multiple times especially in scenarios where the dependencies needed to run the framework plus the project files are found in two separate file locations. in this instance since python comes pre-installed on ubuntu, there is no need to include all the python runtime configuration files as demonstrated on test_case_d.

 `--command`:This command can have the alias `-c ` option on the crossroads tool.
 It allows us to specify the command to run the internal application, which in our case is the `python` executable.